|Overall Rating||Liked it!|

 On Snow Feel: The Rossignol Templar has a pretty stable feel underfoot but it’s not stable like full camber.
 It can spin a bit but it’s not like a rocker or hybrid rocker snowboards in terms of being loose underfoot in hard snow.
 It’s more stable underfoot than those types of camber and it’s very easy to one foot off the chair or flat base with.
 It provides a very predictable and consistent ride in all conditions that are great for beginners or intermediates.
 It isn’t a very lively or dynamic board underfoot but it is good for the price point and provides some of the strongest edge hold out there in the industry.

 Edge Hold: Yeah there aren’t many other boards out there that can provide the grip that the Rossignol Templar has.
-The combo of this aggressive Magnetraction combined with the mellow camber between the bindings makes for really good grip as well as stability.
+The combo of this aggressive Magnetraction combined with the mellow camber between the bindings makes for a really good grip as well as stability.
 It doesn’t feel as loose as most of the hybrid rocker or continuous rocker boards do underfoot.

 Turn Initiation: Pretty quick edge to edge and it’s a very good board for those that need a quick response.